How to Get Priority Pass Lounge Access For Business Travel

 This is how most travelers get Priority Pass—especially since the card's annual fee is often offset by travel points and other benefits.

-3. Enroll and activate your membership
+3. Enroll and Activate Your Membership

-Don’t forget to activate the Priority Pass membership included in your cardholder benefits, which you can do in your credit card’s online portal or by calling support.
-After that, log into the Priority Pass app to get your digital card, which is what most lounges will scan for entry.
+Don't forget to activate the Priority Pass membership included in your cardholder benefits, which you can do in your credit card's online portal or by calling support.
+Each card issuer handles this differently:

-Priority Pass membership levels
+Priority Pass Membership Levels

 Each membership tier works a little differently depending on how often you travel and how much flexibility you need.
 Here's how they break down.

-Standard membership
+Standard Membership

 - Cost: $99 per year